Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 You can treat white spots on leaves by using fungicides.
 What is more important is to prevent them.

-Maintaining proper hygiene, using scientific irrigation techniques and crop rotation are a few of the techniques which can be used to prevent white spots or white rust from occurring on spinach.
+Maintaining proper hygiene, using scientific irrigation techniques, and crop rotation are a few techniques that can prevent white spots or white rust from occurring on spinach.

-Along with these methods there are also other ways of preventing white spots from upgrading on your spinach.
+Along with these methods, there are also other ways of preventing white spots from forming on your spinach.

-Read on to find out the ways in which you can protect your plant from these parasites.
+Read on to learn how to protect your plant from these parasites.

 Use fungicides